Skip to main content

 • Practice good hygiene.
 Shower with soap before swimming and wash your hands after using the toilet or changing diapers.
 Germs on your body end up in the water.

-• Take your kids on bathroom breaks and check diapers often.
+• Take kids on bathroom breaks and check diapers often.
 Waiting to hear “I have to go” may mean that it’s too late.

 • Change diapers in a bathroom or a diaper-changing area and NOT poolside.
 Germs can spread in and around the pool.